Annual PwC, ULI Report Unveils Top Markets and Real Estate Industry Trends to Watch

 Shutterstock

-“While challenges persist across the real estate sector, there are signs of improvement after years of hardship,” said Andrew Alperstein, a partner with PwC’s US real estate practice.
+“[Although] challenges persist across the real estate sector, there are signs of improvement after years of hardship,” said Andrew Alperstein, a partner with PwC’s U.S. real estate practice.
 “Industry optimism has grown in the last year, though there is an understanding that recovery will be gradual.
 Looking ahead to 2025, firms should focus on managing short-term risks and adjust their growth strategies to succeed in this reawakening.”

 General-Session,-Emerging-Trends-in-Real-Estate-2025-13.jpg